Skip to Content

 Service members with more than 6 years of military service are entitled to a separation board hearing.
 For them, mandatory processing can mean either a board hearing or court-martial.

-MJA VICTORIES
+MJA Victories

 MJA has successfully defended service members facing investigation, court-martial, and discipline for Article 112a offenses.
 Examples of successful cases include: